US calls on silent China to use influence on Russia, North Korea - ExBulletin

 Beijing is aware of the complexity and danger of the situation, Shi said, noting that the fact that China has yet to say anything about the military alliance agreement between North Korea and Russia indicates that China strongly disagrees with this agreement.

 Dennis Wilder, a senior fellow at the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University, called Beijing's radio silence on North Korea's move astounding.
-President Xi Jinping might, for his own good, ignore all this.
+He said Beijing needed to strike a balance between supporting Moscow and not angering the West, and that Chinese President Xi Jinping might, for his own good, ignore all that.

 Xi has built a personal relationship with Russian President Vladimir Putin, and he cannot see Putin fail, Wilder said this week during a roundtable hosted by the Washington-based think tank the Center for Strategic and International Studies .